cancertech/cancer_diagnosis/README.md

 - output: output files for all modules (contains pre-computed features for sample image)
 - utils: other supporting source code

+Note that the unzipped folder can either be named as "cancer_diagnosis" or "cancer_diagnosis-master", which will not affect how the program runs.

 ## Install Anaconda

 You need to install Python and dependencies required to run the provided package.
 We use Anaconda to manage Python dependencies, and you can download the latest version of Anaconda with Python 3.6 or 3.7 from [here](https://www.anaconda.com/distribution/).